Robert Bigelow: Anomalies research

 In December 2017, Bigelow was reported by the New York Times to have urged Senator Harry Reid to initiate what became the Advanced Aerospace Threat Identification Program, a government study which operated from 2007 to 2012 tasked with the study of UFOs.
 According to the New York Times, Bigelow said he was “absolutely convinced” that extraterrestrial life exists and that extraterrestrials have visited Earth.

 Consciousness studies

-In June 2020, Bigelow founded the Bigelow Institute for Consciousness Studies to support investigations into life after death.
-In January 2021, he put up an award of US$1 million for anyone who could demonstrate the existence of a life after death.
+In June 2020, Bigelow founded the Bigelow Institute for Consciousness Studies (BICS) to support investigations into life after death.
+In January 2021, the institute put up an award of US$1 million asking for essays arguing for existence of a life after death.
+The institute awarded the first-place $500,000 prize to Jeffrey Mishlove, the second-place prize to Pim van Lommel, and the third-place prize to Leo Ruickbie.

 Personal life

-Bigelow was married to Diane Mona Bigelow for 55 years until her death in 2020.
+On February 4, 1965, he married Diane Mona Grammy (April 9, 1947 – February 19, 2020) of Camden, New Jersey.

+They had two children together, Robert Michael "Bobby" Bigelow, and Rod Lee Bigelow.
+In 1992, Rod Lee Bigelow died by suicide, aged 24.
+In 2011, Robert Bigelow's grandson, Rod Lee Bigelow II, died by suicide, having suffered from drug addiction.

+Diane Bigelow died on February 19, 2020, of myelodysplastic syndrome (MDS) and acute myeloid leukemia (AML).

 Political contributions

 Bigelow has made political donations to conservative Republican candidates.
 In July 2022, he donated $10 million to Florida Republican Governor Ron DeSantis, which was the single biggest donation of his re-election bid.
 Bigelow has contributed over $25 million to groups and causes supporting Joe Lombardo's candidacy for governor of Nevada.
 Campaign finance experts believe this may be the most a single donor has spent on a statewide race in modern history.

+In January 2024 he stated in an interview that he had donated to Donald Trump, "I gave him $1 million towards his legal fees a few weeks ago.
+I made a promise to give him $20 million more, that will be to the super PAC..."